MWM Energy Bunker Cogeneration Power Plant Designated “Cogeneration Power Plant of the Month June 2017”

 High Flexibility of the Cogeneration Power Plant Ensures Maximum Energy Efficiency and Security of Supply

 A natural gas-powered MWM TCG 2020 V20 gas engine with an output of 2.2 MWel and 2 MWth forms the core of the new CHP plant.
 The cogeneration power plant is supported by two natural gas boilers, an electric boiler, and two heat storage units.
 In this way, the flexibility of the power and heat generation and the security of the energy supply have been optimized.
+Meanwhile, the district heat network of Lübeck’s municipal utility provider comprises 11 MWM gas engines with a total output of about 17 MWel.

 Further Information